Intermesh/groupoffice-docs/using/workflow.rst

 Create a Workflow Process
 +++++++++++++++++++++++++

-1. Go to the "Workflow" tab inside Group-Office.
+1. Go to the "Workflow" tab inside GroupOffice.
 2. Click on the "Administration" button.
 3. The "Workflow process" grid will be showed in a new window.
 Click on "Add" to start creating a new workflow Process.
 4. Fill in a name for the new workflow process and click on "Apply" to save it.
 (After you have clicked on "Apply" the other tabs ("Steps", "Permissions") will be enabled.